Binteak/TFG_ALVARO_RUIZ_RAMIREZ/README.md

 # TFG
-Code related with my finish work degree.
-Data Mining in social networks for SMEs
+Code related with my End of Degree Work; "Data Mining in social networks for SMEs"

+Using Rstudio.